runeflobakk/motif/src/site/markdown/index.md

 =================

 The name 'Motif' was inspired from music, where a motif is a recognizable and recurring small musical fragment to form complete compositions from.
-Blahity blah blah blah blah.
-Blah.